 Track and field

 The shock absorption is really good and the surface is even.
 The surface seems very non-slip.
-Especially with spike shoes you really experience that you can run fast and safely but also how much it means with strong ankles, feet and leg muscles.
-In 8 years, I ran intervals on this surface with the greatest pleasure because the difference in the feeling of ‘power’ and speed is so significant comparing to all other surfaces.
+Especially with spike shoes you really experience that you can run fast and safely but also how much it means with strong ankles, feet, and leg muscles.
+In 8 years, I ran intervals on this surface with the greatest pleasure because the difference in the feeling of ‘power’ and speed is so significant compared to all other surfaces.

 The shock absorption is good and it seems like the longer the grass is the better shock absorption.
 With longer grass, you have to lift your feet higher to get forward, which gives good training of your hip abdomen and back muscles.
 Hidden holes and other irregularities become the challenge, but with good concentration, you get good running training.
 You can e.g., choose five-fingered glove shoes for this surface.

 The shock absorption is really good, especially since the treadmill is resilient, so the landing phase is more gentle to the body.
 Many runners who cannot keep a high weekly kilometer amount without getting injuries use the treadmill to maintain the oxygen uptake and running style.

 But it’s the surface of the treadmill that moves and it makes the running training different and may require a period to getting used to in the beginning.
 But on the other hand, you can decide for yourself when a hill should come, and you can raise and lower the belt as needed.
 It is also easy to decide when you are home again.
 You can just stop the treadmill.
 There are other benefits as:

 - It never rains and there is no wind

 - You do not have to carry your water bottle yourself.
 It can stand in the ‘hole’ for the purpose on the shelf in the front together with your mobile phone.

 - You can run next to a friend